-Determines whether the terminal is switched to raw mode for get_single_char/1, which also reads the user actions for the trace.
+Determines whether the terminal is switched to raw mode for $get_single_char/1$, which also reads the user actions for the trace.
 May be set.
+If this flag is false at startup, command line editing is disabled.
 See also the +/-tty command line option.